Category: Environment

 FINALLY!
 Ketchup Packaged In Glass | New Brands

-Exciting update on the “Ketchup in a glass bottle sold locally” saga, a tale that has reached a positive outcome in just five weeks.
-Five weeks is a very short period of time to go from 0 to 60.
+Exciting update on the “Ketchup in a glass bottle sold locally” search, a tale that has reached a positive outcome in just five weeks.
+Five weeks is a very short period of time.
 This proves that social media is a very powerful solutions driver.

 Continue reading “FINALLY!
 Ketchup Packaged In Glass | New Brands”